wpmetabox/docs/_docs/extensions/mb-user-profile.md

 If you have multiple meta boxes that you want to display in the register form, enter their IDs separated by commas.

-If the `id` has no value, then it shows the default registration form.
+If the `id` has no value, it shows the default registration form.

 **Shortcode attributes**